Let me tell you a little story

 One of the first jobs of a website is to get found on search engines and in social media.
 That’s why on-page SEO is an integral part of every website I write.
 But getting found isn’t enough.
 Once found, your website has to earn the click.

-When a visitor clicks on your search engine result and lands on your website, you have about 10 seconds to convince them they are in the right place.
+When a visitor clicks on your search engine result and lands on your website, you have less than 10 seconds to convince them they are in the right place.
 If you haven’t grabbed their attention by then, they will click the ‘back’ button and find another option in their search results.

 Most business websites spend 80% of the time talking about the company and 20% talking about the customers.
 Effective websites do the exact opposite.
 How will your product or service address your prospect’s need?
 That is the only reason they are on your site.
 If you don’ have an answer, they have no reason stay, go deeper into the site, or come back.